What does masochism mean?

 For a long time, sadomasochistic preferences were classified as mental disorders, even if they were consensual.
 However, this changed in 2013 with the publication of the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
 In this new revised version of the world’s leading guide to psychiatric diagnosis, sadomasochism was removed as a paraphilia.

-“Preference for sexual activity that involves bondage or the infliction of pain or humiliation.
+A preference for sexual activity which involves the infliction of pain or humiliation, or bondage.
 If the subject prefers to be the recipient of such stimulation this is called masochism; if the provider, sadism.
-Often an individual obtains sexual excitement from both sadistic and masochistic activities.”
+Often an individual obtains sexual excitement from both sadistic and masochistic activities.

 The World Health Organization’s definition